projectcontour/contour/docs/deploy-options.md

 # Deployment options

 The [README][0] shows you a simple way to get started with Contour on your cluster.
 This topic explains the details and shows you additional options.
+Most of this covers running Contour using a Kubernetes Service of `Type: LoadBalancer`.
+If you don't have a cluster with that capability or if you don't want to use it see the [Running without a Kubernetes LoadBalancer](#running-without-a-kubernetes-loadbalancer) section below.

 ## Deployment or DaemonSet?

 We provide example deployment manifests for setting up Contour by creating either a DaemonSet or a Deployment.

 - The DaemonSet creates a instance of Contour runs on each node in your cluster.
 - The Deployment creates two instances of Contour run on the cluster, on two arbitrary nodes.

 In either case, a Service of `type: LoadBalancer` is set up to forward to the Contour instances.